azerothcore/mod-npc-beastmaster/README.md

 > **Note:**
 > The value `601026` is the default Beastmaster NPC entry used by this module.
-> If you wish to use a different NPC entry, update the `BEASTMASTER_NPC_ENTRY` constant in `NpcBeastmaster.cpp` and adjust your database and configuration accordingly.
+> If you wish to use a different NPC entry, update the `BeastMaster.NpcEntry` value in your `mod_npc_beastmaster.conf` file and adjust your database and configuration accordingly.

+## Player Login Notice

+When players log in, they will see a helpful message:
+> **BeastMaster Commands Available!**
+> Type `.beastmaster` or `.bm` to summon the Beastmaster and adopt pets!

+This notice can be disabled in the configuration file if desired.

 ## Notice: